antonrh/anydi/docs/usage.md

 assert container.has_provider(Repository)
 ```

-With `PyxDI`'s application Modules, you can keep your code organized and easily manage your dependencies.
+With `PyxDI`'s Modules, you can keep your code organized and easily manage your dependencies.

 ## Testing